wsrf16/MQGhost/README.md

 # MQGhost
-One tool used for testing, debugging RabbitMQ/MSMQ/ActiveMQ.
+A tool used for testing, debugging RabbitMQ/MSMQ/ActiveMQ.